neonmoe/fae/ROADMAP.md

 # Roadmap
 Current planned features/todos before declaring the crate ready for any kind of use:
-- Debugging why it takes a while to render the first frame after window creation
+- Adding a glfw-based Window implementation, as the resulting exes are much smaller than glutin's.
+Of course, as an alternative
 - Designing a more pleasant API
 - Writing documentation
 - Writing examples